 Magnetostrictive sensor.
-This non-contact magnetostrictive uses the sensor magnetostrictive properties of the target material to excite elastic waves which can be measured and monitored to characterize the target45-47.
-The system can be used directly on a target made of ferromagnetic material or by attaching a magnetostrictive material to a nonferromagnetic specimen.
+This non-contact magnetostrictive sensor uses the magnetostrictive properties of the target material to excite elastic waves which can be measured and monitored to characterize the target made of ferromagnetic material or by attaching a magnetostrictive material to a nonferromagnetic specimen.
 The magnetostrictive sensor has the advantage of being less intrusive and more simply implemented than traditional inspection methods.
 The sensor, shown in Figure 11, consists of a transmitting coil (pulse generator, power amplifier, and bias magnet) surrounding the object, which generates the mechanical wave via magnetostrictive excitation.
 A receiving coil (signal preamplifier, data acquisition hardware, and permanent magnet), located at a distance from the excitation coil, measures a signal due to magnetostrictive waves.
 Changes in the material geometry will generate signals.
 These signals can be used to characterize the material and identify the onset of corrosion or measure internal stresses.
 Defects such as pitting, wall thinning, and cracks can be detected.
 Experimentation has shown that the wave attenuation increases with the degree of corrosion.
 This method has been used successfully to identify corrosion in strands, reinforced bars (including those imbedded in cement), water pipes, and other system where noninvasive monitoring techniques are preferred.